fivdi/onoff/README.md

 it doesn't free its resources.
 It also ignores the err argument passed to the callback.
 Here's a slightly modified variant of the program that handles ctrl-c gracefully and bails out on error.
-The resources used by the led and button Gpio objects are released by calling their unexport method.
+The resources used by the led and button Gpio objects are released by invoking their unexport method.

 ```js
 const Gpio = require('onoff').Gpio;